 Yet, it often happens.
 We’ve all experienced it.
 You try, and try and try to stay in contact with a friend.
 You message, you give them space, you offer to visit and they accept gladly.
-Then, nothing.
+Then… nothing.
 Nada.
 Not a peep.

 Maybe you don’t make enough of an effort with some of your friends?
 But maybe you then take too much time on a toxic relationship?

-It’s like with anything – food, fitness, work, family, university – if you overwork yourself, you’ll burnout.
-Finding a balance is difficult, but always worth it.
+This balance needs to be taken with everything – food, fitness, work, family, university – as if you overwork yourself, you’ll burnout.